stevensona/monod/doc/writing.md

 | col 3 is | right-aligned |    $1 |
 ```

-Column alignment can be changed by specifying `:` on the right, left or
+Columns are aligned to the left by default, but alignment can be changed by
-both sides of the horizontal separators.
+specifying `:` on the right, left or both sides of the horizontal separators
+(the series of dashes under the header).

 ### Task Lists